If you came to this page directly, you might wish to read a page with an introduction to this section first.

 The Mamelukes built a fortress to the south of the harbour of Ayla, shortly before the Ottoman conquest of the region.
 The latter strengthened the sea side of the fortress to make it withstand the impact of Portuguese cannon.
 This part of the fort was destroyed by British warships during WWI.

 The development of new trade routes between India and Europe caused the decline of Aqaba.
-Charles Doughty, in Travels in Arabia Deserta which was published in 1888, described it as a palm village, still known as Ayla, whereas Akaba was the name of a narrow passage through the nearby mountains.
-Its economy depended on the yearly passage of the Damascus caravan to Mecca.
-It was a moving city with thousands of pilgrims and many more camels.
-An officer, called Amir al-Hajj , was responsible for the safety of the pilgrims.
+Charles Doughty, in Travels in Arabia Deserta which was published in 1888, described it as a palm village.
+Its economy depended on the yearly passage of the Damascus caravan to Mecca with thousands of pilgrims and many more camels.
+An officer, called Amir al-Hajj, was responsible for the safety of the pilgrims.
 He had a troop of soldiers under his command.
 It was a challenging task; failure could mean the end of a brilliant career in the Ottoman army.

 (left) Arab Revolt Flagpole near the fortress; (right) painted flag of Israel at Eilat seen from Aqaba

-In 1917 the Arabs of today's Saudi Arabia rebelled against the Ottomans; they were supported by the British who were at war with the Ottomans.
+In 1917 the Arabs of today's Saudi Arabia rebelled against the Ottomans with the support of Britain.
 Aqaba was conquered by the rebels in July 1917.
 They were led by members of the Hashemite family who claimed ancestry from the family of Prophet Muhammad.
 The flag of the Arab Revolt had a religious significance.
 The horizontal stripes were a reference to to the Umayyad (white), Abbasid (black) and Fatimid (green) Caliphates, whereas the red triangle was the symbol of the Hashemites.
 It was a way to indicate that the Ottoman Sultan was not a legitimate Caliph.

 A gigantic flagpole was erected in 2004 near the fortress.
 In 2013, in a sort of tit for tat response, the City of Eilat, which stands opposite Aqaba, painted the largest Israeli flag in the world on a concrete hangar.